AWaselnuk/new-centre-ca/README.md

 1. Update the remote GIt repository with `git push origin master`.
 1. The post should be live in under a minute.

+## Idea backlog using Issues

+We can create a backlog of ideas or work we want done on the website using [Github Issues](https://github.com/AWaselnuk/new-centre-ca/issues).
+Try to write Issues in such a way that there is a clear criteria for resolving them.

 ## Peer reviewed articles

 Using Github, we can leverage sophisticated tools for reviewing articles or website content as a team.
 Once we get more comfortable with the basic publishing workflow, we can write up docs for how to do reviews on Github.